serinaf127/Vwesion-Control/README.md

 ### Part2
 ## License
-You can study, use, integrate, and distribute our code to your own software without releasing the source code.
-Commercial use, modification, distribution, patent use, private use are permitted.
+You can study, use, integrate, distribute, and redistribute our code to your own software without releasing the source code.
+Commercial use, modification, patent use, private use are permitted.
 Copyright and license notices must be preserved.

 ## Code of Conduct
 Please read our Code of Conduct for information regarding how to contribute to our project in a friendly, and respectful manner.

 ## How to Contribute
-If you want to help us with our project, we encourage all types of contributions, including bug reports,code contributions, documentation, and many more.
+If you want to help us with our project, we encourage all types of contributions, including bug reports, code contributions, documentation, and many more. #Please follow:#
+-Be responsible for all activities and content you post/upload.
+-Cite the source of anything you post/upload if it is not your own original content.
+-Search to see if a contribution you'd like to make has already been posted by somebody else or is similar to the existing content.
+-Ask for consent, if you have to make any edition on the contribution of somebody else.

 ## Instalation and Use
 Follow these steps to utilize our software: